Kaukajärvi

-Kaukajärvi is a Finnish lake in Pirkanmaa (also known as the Tampere Region).
+Kaukajärvi is a Finnish lake in the city of Tampere, Pirkanmaa.
 The lake is 3.2 km long, 950 m wide and covers an area of 143 ha.
 Its average depth is 12 m and the maximum depth has been measured as 23 m.

 The municipalities of Tampere and Kangasala adjoin the lake.
 Kaukajärvi was the venue for the 1977 World Rowing Junior Championships and the 1995 World Rowing Championships.